 Consumer groups across the country are reporting that the theft of mobile devices is on the rise.
 Criminals are discovering new ways to turn off iPhone anti-theft software and re-sell your device for a good price on the black market.
-The Federal Communications Commission estimates that 40 percent of thefts in major U.S. cities now involve cell phones.

 Use this checklist to keep your personal information safe if you can't find your phone:

 - Call it.
 This step may sound elementary, but really, you should call your phone.
 If it's not stolen and simply misplaced, you can save yourself a lot of trouble.

 - Lock it.
 If you don't have success from step 1, then you need to take precautions in case your phone is sitting with a thief.
 Use the find my iPhone or Android device manager systems to locate your phone and lock your personal information.